 A smarter solution than Google, Apple, PSN and Steam.

-Plenty of the big players like Google, Apple, Sony and Valve’s Steam provide achievements, but with SUGAR you’ll only need to create achievements once and use them in any of these services.
+Plenty of the big players like Google, Apple, Sony and Valve’s Steam provide achievements, but with SUGAR you’ll only need to create achievements once and use them on iOS, Android, PC and Console.
 You also get group achievements, unique for making games more cooperative.

 Actions are events carried out by the player, they allow you to store player action data which can then be used to provide detailed game analytics.
 SUGAR uses RAGE to allows you to track and record just about anything in your games.